Bridging the Gap Between Object Detection and User Intent via Query-Modulation: Experiments

 \subsection{Localized Label Detection}

-In this Section we report the performance of the model when trained to perform Localized Label Detection.
-For this experiment we only use the MobileNetV2 backbone.
-Similar to the ReferIt model, for this experiment we use spatial encoding, as in~\cite{Yang_2019}.
+In this Section we report the performance of QMD when trained to perform Localized Label Detection (LLD).
+For this experiment we only use MobileNetV2 backbones and, as for the ReferIt model in \cref{sec:referit_and_post_processing_baselines}, we use the spatial encoding from~\cite{Yang_2019}.

-As it can be seen in Table~\ref{tab:lld_qmd_results}, adding location constraints further improves the results for all models with respect to SLD.
-This is to because we we are making the problem even simpler, by constraining the detection to the area where the objects of interest lie.
-Still, as in Sec.~\ref{sec:experiments_multi_class_query_modulated_detector}, the improvement is always larger when modulating QMD with target the location, rather than post-processing the object detector.
-Furthermore, gains remain larger on the larger-scale OID (+12.7\%), with respect to COCO (+4.8\%).
+As reported in \cref{tab:lld_qmd_results}, adding location constraints further improves the results for all models with respect to SLD.
+This is expected, as we are making the problem even simpler by constraining the area where the objects of interest are searched.
+Still, similarly to \cref{sec:experiments_multi_class_query_modulated_detector}, the improvement from SLD to LLD is larger for QMD than for Detector (\textbf{+5.6\%} $|$ \textbf{+3.5\%} on OID $|$ COCO for QMD, vs +4.1\% $|$ +2.2\% for Detector), even though QMD SLD baseline is higher (62.5\% $|$ 32.4\% on OID $|$ COCO, vs 51.3\% $|$ 28.9\% for Detector).
 Visualizations for the localized queries and the corresponding results are provided in the supplementary material.

+\emph{To summarize, while coarse location constraints can be used to further improve accuracy for all models, QMD is more effective at leveraging them.}